provocon/coremedia-build-docker/README.md

 docker build -t <myname> .
 ```

+## Availability

+This container can be used via the canonical name `provocon/coremedia-build`.

 ## Goals

 This container is intended for use in container based CI system like the
 [GitLab][gitlabci] CI.

 ## Feedback